-SKKC 5123 / SKTK 5123 - Energy Planning for Sustainable Development
+SKTK 5123 / SETK 5123 - Thermal Energy Management

 This course provides students with the ability to use computer aided tools for sustainable energy planning.
 Emphasis will be placed on the formulation of mathematical models, solve and interpret meaningful problems in energy related issues.
 The student will be exposed on the formulation of various energy issues including micro and macro level.